 But, when in line 167, we have created a loop inside linked list result comes as true.

-Output of above program is this:
+The output of the above program is this:

 Loop Existence : false [Line 15]